simonrose121/phd/_posts/2016-12-13-preliminary-study.md

 	- Y2 students from 2 different primary schools
 		- One with experience using programming tools.
 		- One where programming tools are not a key part of the curriculum.
+		- This way it's setting up the study for possibly another difference.
 - Mixed methods
 	- Quantitative data collected through a problem solving assessment (focus on sequencing ability, need to scale this to be appropriate for the age group picked).
-	- Qualitative data in the form of focus groups and/or feedback from students as the intervention is taking place.
+	- Qualitative data in the form of focus groups, feedback from students as the intervention is taking place and researcher observations of participant activities.
 - Pre-test post-test design
 	- Testing in the form of sequencing assessments.
 	- These will need to differ between the pre and post-test, but be similar enough to be comparable.